Make this easy diy branch centerpiece with a few items from the dollar store. Making beautiful dollar store decor is rewarding and easy.

-Place the branches in the center of the vase and add the decorative stones around it to support the branches and keep them straight, leaving a little room at the top of the vase so it doesn’t get too top heavy.
+Place the branches in the center of the vase and add the river rocks around it to support the branches and keep them straight, leaving a little room at the top of the vase so it doesn’t get too top heavy.

 Display Your New Decor

 Needing more inspiration?
 Take a look at these other great projects from the other bloggers from the group.
-Martina at The Lived in Look made a diy restoration hardware stone vase, Sara at The Inspired Decorator made this beautiful upcycled night light, Junette from Windmill & Protea created fun marble frames, Jaclyn at One Thousand Oaks made these gorgeous candlesticks, and Elizabeth at A Well Purposed Woman re-did a grape vine wreath.
+Martina at The Lived in Look made a diy restoration hardware stone vase, Sara at The Inspired Decorator made this beautiful upcycled night light, Junette from Windmill & Protea created fun marble frames, and Elizabeth at A Well Purposed Woman re-did a grape vine wreath.

 Looking for other diy projects for spring?
 Check out the options below.